Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 The helicopter’s body, or fuselage, is essential to the craft’s performance, stability, and safety.
 Creating lighter, more resilient, and more effective fuselages has recently been a focus for helicopter producers.

-One original method is making the fuselage out of biodegradable materials, such as bioplastics or composites based on mushrooms.
+One original method of making the fuselage is by using biodegradable materials, such as bioplastics or composites based on mushrooms.
 These substances provide a potential alternative for helicopter design in the future since they are sustainable and good for the environment.

 Landing Gear

-The helicopter can safely take off and land thanks to the landing gear.
-The landing gear has often been fashioned as wheels or skids fastened to the underside of the fuselage.
+The helicopter can safely take off and land due to the landing gear.
+The landing gear is as wheels or skids fastened to the underside of the fuselage.

 Avionics